 We hope you’ve found the story of the MVP something of a page-turner.

-If you’re just about to set pen to paper and write the story of your very own product, be sure to check out airfocus and discover just how its powerful prioritization and roadmapping tools could help you leverage the true power of customer development.
+If you’re just about to set pen to paper and write the story of your very own product, be sure to check out airfocus and discover just how it can help you change your product management game.

 You never know: with strategies like these, your MVP might just end up becoming a worldwide bestseller.